uku3lig/CustomHUD/v4_changelog.md

 ### Other Changes
 - Profiles will reload on resource reload
 - If the error screen is opened via the keybind, there's now a button that go to profiles (new config screen)
+- Better error resiliency.
+If an unexpected exception is thrown while reading profiles, it is now caught and properly put into the errors screen

 ### New Registry System
 - Breaks old addon mods (the non-existent ones)